The Three Investigators in the Secret of Skeleton Island

 Is it any good?

-THE THREE INVESTIGATORS IN THE SECRET OF SKELETON ISLAND is a story about kid sleuths so here's what kids will want to know first: Is there a really cool secret hangout?
+THE THREE INVESTIGATORS IN THE SECRET OF SKELETON ISLAND is an entertaining story about kid sleuths.
+Here's what kids will want to know first: Is there a really cool secret hangout?
 Yes, hidden in a junk yard with a trap-door chair.
 Second, do they have cool gadgets?
 Yes, but only one of note: an itching powder gun.
 And lastly, are there any of the following in this story: booby traps, complex riddles to solve in perilous situations, or skeletons in haunted places?
 Yes, yes, and yes.

 Families can talk about...